jbhati305/Multi-Robot-Exploration-and-Patrolling/README.md

 ```
 ignore the .hpp warning
 ## Running the Project
-Once all dependencies are installed and the environment is set up, you can start the nodes using the run.sh script:
+Once all dependencies are installed and the environment is set up, you can start the nodes using the run.sh script entre into the place where this file i s peresent and run this command:

 ```bash
 ./run.sh